mikegerwitz/easejs/README.md

 ### Why Classical OOP in JavaScript?
 ease.js was created (historically) for a number of reasons:

-* To "ease" Object-Oriented developers into JavaScript by providing a familiar environment.
+* To "ease" object-oriented developers into JavaScript by providing a familiar environment.
 * To provide the maintenance and development benefits of classical OOP.
 * To provide features missing from the language, such as proper encapsulation